Body Language (Kylie Minogue album)

 Three singles were released from Body Language.
 "Slow" was released as the lead single in November 2003 and was a commercial success, peaking at number one on the singles charts of Australia, Denmark, Spain and the United Kingdom.
 "Red Blooded Woman" was released as the second single and reached the top five in Australia and the United Kingdom.
 "Chocolate" was released as the final single and peaked inside the top 10 in the United Kingdom.
 Minogue performed at a one-off concert-show titled "Money Can't Buy", on 15 November 2003 to mark the release of the album.
 Body Language became notable for displaying another change in Minogue's persona and is cited as an example of her numerous "reinventions".
 The album sold 1.5 million copies worldwide.
+It was reissued for the album's twentieth anniversary, on vinyl for the first time ever, on 8 March 2024.

 Background and development

 In October 2001, Kylie Minogue released her eighth studio album Fever.
 The disco and Europop-influenced dance-pop album became an international commercial success, debuting at number one on the record charts of Minogue's native Australia and the United Kingdom.
 It was Minogue's first album to be released in the United States since her second studio album Enjoy Yourself (1989), and became her biggest commercial success in the region after peaking at number three on the Billboard 200 chart.
 With worldwide sales over six million copies, Fever became Minogue's highest-selling album to date.
 The success of the album, particularly in the US, was credited to the commercial impact of its lead single "Can't Get You Out of My Head", which reached number one in 40 countries.
 "Can't Get You Out of My Head" sold over five million copies worldwide, becoming Minogue's highest selling single to date and also one of the best-selling singles of all time.